 I’d read Joe Studwell’s How Asia Works over lunar new year so Asian Godfathers was an obvious follow-on.
-Studwell dealt directly with there reasons for East Asia’s economic growth and Southeast Asia’s failing to follow them.
+Studwell dealt directly with the reasons for East Asia’s economic growth and Southeast Asia’s failing to follow them.

-But these Asian Godfathers are just a side show in a wider panorama of political greed and incompetence.
+But these Asian Godfathers are just a side show in a wider panorama of political greed and incompetence across Southeast Asia.
 Asian Godfathers is more like Hotel Babylon than an economics analysis like How Asia Works, yet it delivers its message forcefully.
+More related content here.